benhartz/pimged-pages/README.md

 GASMIX experiments consist of inverse seeded jet flows, where the environment is seeded and use a jet of clean air for negative image.
 From the negative image a concentration is estimated based on initial images before seeding and fully seeded.
+The PimGED package was designed to handle these images on local computers with data on physical external harddrives.

 ---